MeltanoLabs/Singer-Working-Group/proposals/draft/SIPXX - Tap tail extraction mode.md

 Additionally, we should detail a standardized set of supporting options and their expected behaviors for use with `tail` mode.

 1. To honor resumption after a hard interrupt, a `state_message_min_interval_ms` setting should be established, with the expectation that this forces a state message to flush at least every x interval, for instance, assuming 1 or more records have been sent since the last STATE message.
 Tap developers may also want to tie this closely to commit intervals with their source (i.e. commit Kafka offsets to match) and should still document how this relates to deliverability semantics and guarantees.
-2. For incremental streams, where polling is being used a `new_record_polling_interval_ms` setting should be established, with the expectation that this would be the interval used when polling for data. (i.e. sleeping for this interval in a polling loop)
+2. Optionally, for incremental streams where polling is being used a `new_record_polling_interval_ms` setting should be established, with the expectation that this would be the interval used when polling for data. (i.e. sleeping for this interval in a polling loop)
 3. Optionally, to keep non-incremental streams whole while running a tap in `tail` mode, a `max_full_table_age_seconds`  setting should be established, which would be expected to drive new extracts of streams pulled with `FULL_TABLE` after the set amount of time has elapsed.
 This may not be desirable in all scenarios.
 4. `SIGTERM` signal use should be supported and expected to immediately trigger halting extraction and emitting a state message.
 After which the tap should exit cleanly.
 Again some users may also want to tie this to commit intervals with their data source - and tap developers should still provide guidance around data duplication and deliverability semantics.